 HOW TO APPEAL A DENIAL OF DISABILITY FROM THE SSA

 The first thing you need to do is read the denial letter.
 It will tell you that you have 60 days to appeal the denial.
-That is a serious deadline.
+That is a serious time limit.
 It shouldn’t be hard to appeal the denial within a 60-day time frame.
 Especially now that you can appeal online at Social Security’s website.
-All of the information you need in order to appeal is on the website.
+All of the information you need in order to appeal is on their website.

 If you don’t have access to the internet, you can go to your local library.
-Using the library’s internet you can go to SSA’s website and appeal there.
-The SSA’s website and the disability application and appeal paperwork can be found online at links given here.
+Using the internet for free at the library you can go to SSA’s website and appeal there.
+The SSA’s website and the SSDI application and appeal paperwork can be found online.

-HOW TO APPEAL A DENIAL IF YOU DON’T HAVE ACCESS TO THE INTERNET YOU CAN STILL APPEAL A DENIAL
+IF YOU DON’T HAVE ACCESS TO THE INTERNET YOU CAN STILL APPEAL A DENIAL

 If you don’t have access to the internet, you can still appeal a denial by going into the local SSA office.
 They have paper appeal forms there that you can fill out in writing..
 If you cannot physically go to the local SSA office, do not worry.
 You can still appeal by telephone.
 The SSA has a 1-800 number that is free to call.
 Call the SSA at 1-800-772-1213.

 The SSA will send you the paperwork that you need to appeal a denial.
 If you are blind, they will help you appeal.
-Likewise, if you are illiterate you can have someone help you complete the forms.
+Likewise, if you cannot read, then you can have someone help you complete the forms.
 Even if you can’t sign your name, the SSA will accept an “X” as a signature, if you have another person witness it and sign the form.

 The reason you want to appeal is that eventually, you will be able to have a hearing in front of a judge.
-At the hearing, you will be able to explain your disabling impairments to the judge.
-The judge is an objective finder of fact.
-He or she is not bound by SSA’s prior determinations.
-The judge gives you the opportunity to speak about the impact of your disability on your ability to work.
+At the hearing, you will be able to explain your mental and physical conditions to the judge.
+The judge is the finder of fact.
+He or she is not bound by SSA’s prior decisions.
+The judge gives you the opportunity to speak about the impact of your symptoms on your ability to work.
 Additionally, the judge will review all of the medical evidence and your testimony, before making a decision.
 But that will never happen unless you submit a timely appeal each time you receive an SSA denial.

 WHAT CAN YOU DO TO MAKE YOUR APPEAL BETTER?